inets-rwth/ns-3-flexRLM/README.md

 The Network Simulator, Version 3, flexRLM framework
 ================================

-The following ns-3 code is based on the proposed work in the paper:
+This ns-3 code is based on the proposed work in the paper:

 [1] A. Ichkov, A. Schott, P. Mähönen and L. Simić, 'flexRLM: Flexible Radio Link Monitoring for Multi-User Downlink Millimeter-Wave Networks', to be presented in Proc.
 IEEE INFOCOM 2023.